kindzal/qw-maps-to-grayscale/README.md

 This batch script will walk over all maps in a specified QW maps directory and providing it won't find an respective map directory in the QW textures directory it will:
 - create a temp dir in the script folder
-- covert bsp to wad using bsp2wad.exe
+- covert bsp to wad using qpakman
-- extract all textures from the converted wad file to a temp dir using qpakman.exe
+- extract all textures from the converted wad file to a temp dir using qpakman
 - convert extracted textures to grayscale and put them in qw\textures\\{MAP} directory using i_view64.exe
 - remove all files in the temp dir and the temp dir itself from the current folder